themeum/kirki/docs/controls/upload.md

     description: Define the URL to a file or use an empty string (<code>'default' => ''</code>).
 ---

-The `upload` control is identical to the `image` control, the only difference is that it allows uploading more file types and not only images.

 ### Usage

 * returns `string` (url of the uploaded file).